PauloJPS/Coupled-Time-Crystals/README.md

 The "figures" folder contains a file .svg, where the figures were post-processed (adjusted font size, font style, legend size, etc.).

-There are two main codes, resposible for solving the mean-field and correlations set of equations.
+There are two main codes, responsible for solving the mean-field and correlations set of equations.

 They files are named MeanField.py and Correlations.py